flow–controlled ventilation

 [4] PROFLOW–ROBOTic

-the ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after ROBOT–assisted laparoscopic surgery’ (PROFLOW–ROBOTic) international multicenter randomized clinical trial determines the effect of flow–controlled ventilation versus conventional ventilation on postoperative pulmonary complications in patients at high risk for postoperative pulmonary complications receiving mechanical ventilation during general anesthesia for laparoscopic robotic–assisted surgery
+the ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after ROBOT–assisted laparoscopic surgery’ (PROFLOW–ROBOTic) international multicenter randomized clinical trial determines the effect of individualized flow–controlled ventilation versus conventional ventilation on postoperative pulmonary complications in patients at high risk for postoperative pulmonary complications receiving mechanical ventilation during general anesthesia for laparoscopic robotic–assisted surgery

 PROFLOW–ROBOTic will be registered at clinicaltrials (pending); the study protocol will be published in TRIALS